AdityaKr015/Indian-Sign-Language-Detection/README.md

 In this project, I build a real time hand sign detection which shows hindi labels with confidence score using transfer learning (pretrained yolo v11 model) using dataset from Roboflow and fine tune train on Kaggle platform.

-The main goal of this project is to:
+The main goal of this project is to:-

 - Helps to understand the sign langauge in hindi for people who don't know hand sign langauge.